EspriteSylph/BetterCrosshair/README.md

 # BetterCrosshair
-Small Minecraft mod for modifying the crosshair
+Small Minecraft mod for modifying the crosshair.